 Currently we are only accepting applications to adopt from people who live in a rural location and do not have children under the age of 8 years and where there is an adult at home for most of the time to give the dog companionship.
 If you are shift working or temporarily working from home and will return to a workplace in due course we are sorry but we could not accept your application.

-We can now carry out most of our assessments on dogs in our care.
+We can now carry out all of our key assessments on dogs in our care.
 These are important.
 Without these assessments we could not guarantee that a dog was going to the right home or the home was getting the right dog.

 Due to a

-shortage of volunteers we are running restricted office hours and
+shortage of volunteers we are running restricted office hours.

 2pm and 5pm Tuesdays, Wednesdays and Thursdays.